 The primary challenge, then, was getting IT, finance, procurement, HR, and other business organizations to agree to one provider, one contract structure, and one governance organization.

 Leverage ITO and BPO services to lower cost and improve control

 And aren’t those two priorities on any CFO’s agenda?

-The simplification and standardization of outsourcing deal structures and ongoing outsourcing provider management.
-For example, standardization of outsourcing agreements reduces the cost of negotiating the contract and allows companies to leverage their experience in contract structuring across multiple agreements.
-Essentially, we’re seeing that the more comfortable and experienced an organization gets with outsourcing, the easier it is to go through the process of outsourcing other areas of IT or business process.
+The simplification and standardization of outsourcing deal structures and ongoing outsourcing provider management leads to lower operational costs.
+For example, the standardization of outsourcing agreements reduces the cost of negotiating the contract and allows companies to leverage their experience in contract structuring across multiple agreements.
+Essentially, the more comfortable and experienced an organization gets with outsourcing, the easier it is for them to go through the process of outsourcing other areas of IT or business process.

 Have a Question?
 Just Ask